Impatiens balsamina: Chemistry

 The naphthoquinones lawsone, or hennotannic acid, and lawsone methyl ether and methylene-3,3'-bilawsone are some of the active compounds in I. balsamina leaves.
 It also contains kaempferol and several derivatives.
 Baccharane glycosides have been found in Chinese herbal remedies made from the seeds.

 Ecology

 It is widely cultivated as an ornamental plant, and has become naturalised and invasive on several Pacific Ocean islands.

 In popular culture

+Balsam flowers are referenced in the Okinawan folk song Tinsagu Nu Hana, where the way children use them to color their nails is compared to how parents color (teach and guide) the minds of their children.

 The Japanese vocaloid song Housenka (鳳仙花, which translates to Impatiens Balsamina) describes a person who doesn't fit in with a social group despite wanting to.
 In the music video, the singer laments this fate and compares herself to the plant.
 She references its "touch-me-not" nickname and the Hedgehog's Dilemma-esque explosive dehiscence of its seeds by saying: "Don't touch me," the balsam [says], fallen silent.
 And yet it can't leave seeds unless it breaks from its shell.